diBernardoGroup/Network-model-of-the-COVID-19/README.md

 2. Select the initial guess for the parameters in the script 'stage1_r.m';
 3. Run 'stage1.m';
 4. Merge the windows following the procedure described in section S2 of the SI;
-5. Run 'stage2.m' given the time merged time windows obtained at point 4;
+5. Run 'stage2.m' given the merged time windows obtained at point 4;
 6. Run 'stage3.m'.

 -----------------------------------------------------------------------------------------------------------------------